slatedocs/slate/source/includes/administration/_usage.md

 }
 ```

 To retrieve data as a csv response please supply the `text/csv` Accept header in your request.
-For example
+For example:

 ```shell
 curl -X POST "https://cloudmc_endpoint/rest/service/usage" \